I work with high-achieving and creative people, busy professionals who bring a variety of difficulties and anxieties.

 I have experience of working with people who:

 I did my clinical training at wpf (formerly Westminster Pastoral Foundation) and have a post-graduate diploma in psychodynamic studies.
-I have an MA from Cambridge University.
+I was educated at Cambridge University.

-I am additionally trained in dialectical behaviour therapy, which is a form of CBT (cognitive behaviour therapy).
-I have experience of working with people who have been told they have borderline personality disorder or borderline traits, those who have suffered trauma, and those in a state of extreme emotional distress.
+I am additionally trained in dialectical behaviour therapy, and have worked with people who have been told they have borderline personality disorder or borderline traits, those who have suffered trauma, and those in a state of extreme emotional distress.
+I am interested in helping people manage their emotional states.

-I also interested in offending behaviour and the criminal justice system; mothers and babies (including fear of giving birth and post-natal depression); fathering; marginalised people.
+I also interested in offending behaviour and the criminal justice system; mothers and babies (including fear of giving birth and post-natal depression); fathering; and people who, for whatever reason, have been marginalised.

 Psychodynamic psychotherapy is a talking cure characterized by attention to 'boundaries'.
 The therapy is once or twice a week, for 50 minutes, at the same time and place.